marcocrowe/learn-software-testing/exam-papers/exam-2023-software-testing-sodv06010.md

 Do you think that all bugs can be removed by software testing?
 Explain your answer and give your understanding of the goal of software testing in your explanation.

+No software is bug-free, but the goal of software testing is to find as many bugs as possible.

 ### Question 1 Part 2 (11 Marks)

 Do you think scenarios and use cases can be used for black box testing?
 Explain your answer?